Remote ATU v 1.0

 Alternative is A4988 Stepper Motor Driver - 3 pieces

 6. Nema 17 Step Motor - 3 pieces model 17HS4401S-PG5.18 is used in our case, due to tork and gear capacity.
 Make sure you have tested motor model with your coil/capacitor to ensure motors are providing enough tork.
+Additionally, this motor comes with different gear ratio options.
+The one used in current construction is 5.18-1, however please note that even you will buy motor with the same gear ratio, it is still recommended to measure precisely the number of steps requied per turn and adjust the number in software settings.

 7. TCST2103 Photo-interrupter - 3 pieces.
 There are also heaps of alternatives on Ebay.